validates-email-format-of/validates_email_format_of/README.md

-# validates_email_format_of Gem and Rails Plugin
+# validates_email_format_of

 [![Build Status](https://github.com/validates-email-format-of/validates_email_format_of/actions/workflows/ci.yml/badge.svg)]( https://github.com/validates-email-format-of/validates_email_format_of/actions/workflows/ci.yml?query=branch%3Amaster)

-Validate e-mail addresses against RFC 2822 and RFC 3696.
+A ruby gem to validate e-mail addresses against RFC 2822 and RFC 3696.

+## Why this email validator?

+This gem is actually the O.G. email validation gem for Rails.
+It was started back in 2006.

+Why use this validator?
+Instead of trying to validate email addresses with one giant regular expression, this library parses addresses character by character.
+This lets us handle weird cases likes [nested comments](https://www.rfc-editor.org/rfc/rfc5322#appendix-A.5).
+Gross but technically allowed.

+In reality, most email validating scripts will get you where you need to go.
+This library just aims to go all the way.

 ## Installation